Rangers, Islanders, Devils all creating buzz in offseason

-The New York Rangers’ rebuild got a big boost with the additions of free-agent forward Artemi Panarin and young defenseman Kaapo Kakko with the second pick in the draft.
-The New Jersey Devils got Jack Hughes at No. 1 overall and traded for P.K.
+The New York Rangers’ rebuild got a big boost with the additions of forwards Artemi Panarin and Kaapo Kakko.
+The New Jersey Devils drafted Jack Hughes with the No. 1 pick and traded for P.K.
 Subban to improve their defense.

 The Islanders are coming off a second-place finish in the Metropolitan Division and a run to the second round of the playoffs for the second time since 1993.
 Now, they return the core of their lineup for the second year under Stanley Cup-winning coach Barry Trotz and president/general manager Lou Lamoriello.